vremes/shrpy/README.md

 `UPLOAD_DIR`: Path to the directory where uploaded files will be saved to.

-`ALLOWED_EXTENSIONS`: A list of allowed file extensions.
+`ALLOWED_EXTENSIONS`: A list of allowed file extensions, set this to empty list if you want to allow all file extensions.

 `UPLOAD_PASSWORD`: Password (str) for `/api/upload` endpoint, you can leave it to `None` if you do not want to use a password.